strongdm/aws-workshops/index.en.md

 - [StrongDM Support](https://support.strongdm.com)

 This walkthrough introduces key features of StrongDM and demonstrates its capabilities for simplifying and securing infrastructure access.
 Let us know if you have any questions or need further guidance during the workshop!

+# Alternate Gateway Instructions

+If your AWS account is not the same account as the instructor's, you will not see pre-populated StrongDM Gateways.
+In this case, use the following instructions to set up a new StrongDM Gateway.
+Full Gateway instructions are found in the [StrongDM Documentation](https://www.strongdm.com/docs/admin/nodes/ec2/).

+- Launch an EC2 instance from the EC2 Console in EC2 -> AMI Catalog -> Community AMIs and search for StrongDM `ami-0e803fb00cdbce0e6` in `us-east-1`
+  `ami-0f018eee57158078d` in `us-west-2`
+- Setup an EC2 Security Group that allows ingress TCP/5000 from everywhere (0.0.0.0) and egress to everywhere
+- Make sure you have assigned a public IP address and Elastic IP (optional for this exercise) for this instance
+- You will pass in a `user-data` script that entails one environment variable: `SDM_ADMIN_TOKEN=`, instructor will supply the value of this token
+- In the StrongDM Admin UI, you will see a new Gateway in Networking -> Gateways
+- The Gateway's Status should turn "online" within a minute or two, if not, flag an instructor
+- Ensure that you use your new EC2 security as ingress for the resources you create above